ykchavan/RedHatSummit2019/README.md

 99ed96cd-b783-4cad-838f-c8173e038431 FINISHED summit2019 0.0.2 qcow2
 ~~~

 * Test the image with virt-install.
-It will start virt-viewer where you can see your vm bootin up
+It will start virt-viewer where you can see your vm booting up
 ~~~
 [root@bastion-LAB-GUID ~]# virt-install --name RHEL8Lab2 --memory 2048 --vcpus 2 --os-variant rhel8.0 --import --disk /var/lib/lorax/composer/results/<GUID number for that image>/disk.qcow2
 ~~~

+<h3>Congratulations!
+You built your first image.</h3>

+Try to log in as "myuser" with password "mypassword".

 <br>
 <hr>